ALONELY19XX/conways-game-of-life/README.md

-# conways-game-of-life
+# Conway's Game of Life

-Conway's Game of Life implemented in C++23 using SDL3
+A simple implementation of Conway's Game using C++23 and SDL3.